alldent22/PID-Box/README.md

 <br/> On schedule

 ## Week 3
+* Added in the rest of the components
+* 3d printed the motor mount
+* Made drawing of all PID box walls
 <IMG SRC="Media/PIDGif.gif" width="400" height="400">
 <br/> On schedule

 ## Week 4
 ## Week 5
 ## Week 6